valory-xyz/open-autonomy/docs/price_estimation.md

 The POC has the following rounds:

-- Tendermint healthcheck round: the agents check whether their corresponding Tendermint node is running.
+- Tendermint healthcheck behaviour: the agents check whether their corresponding Tendermint node is running.

 - Registration round: the application accepts registrations from AEAs to join the period, up to a configured